 Without considering this as a qualification, the impact of the recent outbreak (Covid-19) virus on the global economy and the markets continues and it's negative impact related to the developments of this event, which can be achieved in the future in several ways.
-The company has taken procedures to reduce the impact associated with the development of the event and to identify these effects see Note No (31) of the notes to the financial statements for the financial period ending 30 June 2020.
+The company has taken procedures to reduce the impact associated with the development of the event and to identify these effects see Note No (33) of the notes to the Separate financial statements for the financial year ended December 31, 2020.